-The Supply Location Monitor assesses the economics of buying, storing, and handling grain at each grain production facility in the US, and it compares the pricing risk of different crops.
+The Supply Location Monitor assesses the economics of buying, storing, and handling grain at over 4,000 grain-handling facilities in the US, and it compares the pricing risk of different crops.
 The Supply Location Monitor is customizable, enabling users to select a center and radius for a given crop.

 Customers use this application to